 If you’ve spent any amount of time optimizing your online presence for local search, you know how important it is to keep your name, address, and phone number (NAP) consistent across all of your directory listings.
-According to Moz the presence and consistency of NAP are major factors in where a business ranks in local search.
+The presence and consistency of NAP are major factors in where a business ranks in local search.
 The question that often arises is what is the correct format for NAP.
 There isn’t one right way that will work for every business, but we suggest following these local SEO tips to maintain NAP consistency.

 This one should be the easiest and the one you have the most control over.
 Before updating your listings just decide how you want your name to be represented online and stay consistent.
 For example, if you are an LLC do you want to include that in your business listings or not?
 If you are a lawyer named Saul Goodman, do you want your practice listed as The Law Offices of Saul Goodman or Saul Goodman, Attorney at Law.
 Either one would work.
 Just don’t mix or match the formatting across different listings.